 Thompson Surgical Instruments delivers uncompromised exposure to a variety of surgical specialties with the Thompson Retractor.
-In use for over thirty years, the Thompson Retractor is the only mechanical retractor to offer one frame for all exposure needs, multi-planed retraction, and unlimited customization.
+In use for over fifty years, the Thompson Retractor is the only mechanical retractor to offer one frame for all exposure needs, multi-planed retraction, and unlimited customization.

 The key to designing retractor systems is surgeon input.
 Early on, Thompson began working with a variety of specialties to provide the specific exposure surgeons need.
 With input from surgeons of varying specialties, Thompson's retractor systems have continued to lead the way in providing the visibility surgeons need to not only be successful but to give the confidence to try new, improved procedures.

 Richard C. Thompson, MD, was born December 15, 1919 in Fresno, California.
 Until nearly through high school, he grew up living in a two-room house on a farm outside of Fresno with kerosene lamps to study by.
 Within the week after graduation from high school, he hitched a ride to town, about 12 miles, removed his life savings (about $60.00) from the bank, and headed out to pursue the dream/goal of becoming a doctor.

 He attended the University of California Berkeley for 3 years.
 He received his doctor of medicine degree from Stanford Medical School, California, and performed his internship at the New Haven Hospital, Yale University, Connecticut.
 After serving a 2-year obligation in the Navy in the Pacific theater, in 1946 he started his 2.5-year residency in anesthesia.
 He served on the faculty at Standard University Hospital in Palo Alto as an assistant clinical professor until the lure of private practice caused him to accept an invitation to join the staff at Mills Hospital in San Mateo, California, in 1951, where he practiced anesthesia for the next 30 years, retiring from the practice of anesthesia in 1980.